andifalk/oidc-workshop-spring-io-2019/lab1/README.md

 }
 ```
 The required authority _ROLE_LIBRARY_ADMIN_ does not match the mapped authority _SCOPE_library_admin_.
-To solve this we have to add the _SCOPE_xxx_ authorities to the existing ones like this:
+To solve this we would have to add the _SCOPE_xxx_ authorities to the existing ones like this:

 ```
 @PreAuthorize("hasRole('LIBRARY_ADMIN') || hasAuthority('SCOPE_library_admin')")